A Huge Mistake Your Business May Be Making

 Data is king and the benefits of knowing your CACs are tremendous.
 For instance, if you’re looking for ways to lower your bottom line and increase your margins, calculate your CACs.
 Find out which area is operating with great results and which area is on the short end of the stick.
 Then, simply remove the area that isn’t producing.

-In the end, when you start looking through the lens of how everything effects CAC, you’ll learn to see the major value of this key metric.
+At the end, when you start looking through the lens of how everything affects CAC, you’ll learn to see the major value of this key metric.
 Eventually, you’ll know the exact numbers of peak and floor CACs for your business to operate in constant profits.
-Furthermore, knowing these numbers will help guide the decision making process when taking on new ideas to gain new customers.
+Furthermore, knowing these numbers will help guide the decision-making process when taking on new ideas to gain new customers.